 Today, I’ve focused much of my professional career on nutrition and lifestyle changes for preventing disease.
-I’ve worked in academic, company, and not-for-profit sectors of the food industry, and currently own my own scientific consulting firm, which I use to continue my research passion, conduct scientific reviews, author books, and communicate the importance of nutrition, food safety, and food technology via this blog.
+I’ve worked in academic, company, and not-for-profit sectors of the food industry, and currently own my own scientific consulting firm, which I use to continue my research passion, conducting clinical trials, population studies, and comprehensive scientific reviews, in addition to author books, and communicating the importance of nutrition, food safety, and food technology in the media and via this blog.

 Visit the Scientific Presentations (click here) and Textbooks and Publications (click here) sections of the website for information on my current research.
 You can also visit the Department of Nutrition and Food Studies at George Mason University for more information (click here).